Skip to content

 • QLife - Information and resources about LGBTI diversity and mental health, and support or referrals through telephone counselling or webchat

-• headspace - Information on mental health and LGBTI diversity, local LGBTQI groups and counseling, and online and telephone support and chat counseling through eheadpace.
+• headspace - Information on mental health and LGBTI diversity, local LGBTQI groups and counselling, and online and telephone support and chat counselling through eheadpace.
 Contact your local headspace centre or eheadspace.org.au.

 • Youth Beyond Blue - Information and support online or by phone.